Sayt123/SurfZones/README.md

 # SaytsSurfZones
 An enormous and ongoing project to zone as many maps as possible for Surftimer-Official, post-285.
 This is a personal project but I felt it would be worth sharing publically.
 Due to discrepencies between the tier and zone file it is a little hard to pin down exacts, but there should be about 1170-1190 maps zoned and tiered.

 See an incorrect tier?
 Wrong Maxvelocity?
 Have you noticed a broken zone while using my tier/zone sql?
-Please contact me on discord Sayt#0621 or via email and let me know.
+Please contact me via email and let me know.
 This is an immense work in progress with multiple phases of completion.
 A lot of the workshop and miscellaneous maps were tiered based off personal “feel” after surfing and observing each map.
 Criticism and help in correcting information is always appreciated.

 Things to note: